Turkish Grand Prix

 To witness a race filled with thrill and action, one must watch the Turkish Grand Prix.
-The circuit of Istanbul created by Hermann Tilke is one of the trickiest circuits.
-Unlike other tracks, it is an anti-clockwise circuit that has forests and fields covered through the course.
+The circuit of Istanbul, created by Hermann Tilke, is one of the trickiest circuits on the F1 calendar.
+Unlike other tracks, it is an anti-clockwise circuit that has forests and fields covered throughout the course.

-The circuit does not have a long history of being home to the F1 championships.
-It was the chaos caused by the coronavirus pandemic that has led to Turkey hosting the race this year after a gap of nine years.
+The circuit does not have a long history of being home to F1 races.
+It was the chaos caused by the coronavirus pandemic that has led to Turkey hosting the race in 2020 after a gap of nine years.
+The Istanbul Park in 2020 declared the world champion of that season - Lewis Hamilton.

 The circuit has faced a lot of discrepancies and controversies throughout its existence in the F1 championship.
 It was in 2011 that the Turkish authorities withdrew their names from the list of grounds for the F1 events.